herotechcourse/kotlin-racingcar-precourse/README.md

 IMPLEMENTATION ROADMAP:

-1. Ask the user to enter the names of the cars
+1. Ask the user to enter the names of the cars ---> DONE
-2. Validate the input
+2. Validate the input ---> DONE
 3. Ask the user how many rounds will be played
 4. Validate the input
 5. Generate a random number for each car